-- If you are looking for free things to do in Quebec city, you should go to a Free walking tour (try to book this one in advance – we were too late with scheduling it so we could not join).
-An alternative tour is this 2-hour grand guided walking tour for 26 CAD.
+- If you are looking for free things to do in Quebec City, you should go on a Free walking tour (try to book this one in advance – we were too late with scheduling it so we could not join).
+An alternative tour is this 2-hour grand guided walking tour for $26 CAD.

-- Take an Old Quebec funicular to the Upper Town (or you could also take 200 stairs if you want to burn those calories, it is not that far.
+- Take an Old Quebec funicular to the Upper Town (or you could also hike up the 200 stairs if you want to burn those calories, it is not that far.
 We took the funicular just for the fun of it!)

 - Visit La Citadelle of Quebec

 If you would like to take an organized city tour that would also take you to Montmorency Falls, I suggest taking this tour.